Tag archive for: coronavirus

 We are counting on everyone’s cooperation to limit the spread of the virus.

-Preventive measures, wearing masks, and distribution of masks
+Preventive measures, mask-wearing, and distribution of masks

-Reminder of the principles to be applied
+A reminder of the principles to follow

-• WAITING TO TAKE A PCR TEST
+• WAITING FOR THE RESULTS OF A PCR TEST

-If you are waiting to take a PCR test (or waiting for the results), regardless of the reason for taking the test:
+If you are waiting to take a PCR test (or waiting for the results), regardless of the reason for the test:

 • YOU ARE A CONTACT PERSON AT RISK